 How do I apply for a PCO licence?

-Once you have all the documents listed above, you can submit your PCO license application to TfL.
+Once you have all the documents listed above, you can submit your PCO licence application to TfL.
 Register here, sign in, and follow the instructions.

 Do I need an English test for PCO licence?